Saw palmetto is an extract used in herbal remedies that is thought to affect testosterone levels.

-Since it acts as a hormone, the American Pregnancy Association advises women not to take saw palmetto during pregnancy or when breast-feeding.
+Since it acts as a hormone, women should not take saw palmetto during pregnancy or when breast-feeding.
 Women considering taking a herb or supplement during pregnancy should discuss it first with a doctor.

 More research is required to conclude whether saw palmetto is an effective treatment for prostate-related conditions.

 While there is some evidence to support the fact that saw palmetto might have a positive impact, its potential side effects have not been well studied.